Visa Extension Status: Can You Stay in the U.S.?

 Supporting Documents and USCIS Translation Standards

-USCIS regulations require that each foreign-language document be accompanied by a full English translation and a signed certification from the translator affirming accuracy and completeness.
+USCIS regulations require a full English translation and a signed certification from the translator affirming accuracy and completeness for each foreign-language document.

 This applies to: